cerebral/overmind/packages/overmind-website/guides/beginner/01_getstarted.md

 h(TypescriptNotice, null, "Overmind requires Typescript version **3.2** or above")
 ```

 Great, we are good to go!

 ## Our first state

 Applications are about state and we are going to introduce our first state, **count**.
-Typically you would be tempted to isolate this state in your component, but this is exactly what Overmind discourages.
-In Overmind you primarily define the state of your application outside of your view layer.
-This gives you several benefits which will become clear as we move on.
+But we are not going to introduce this state through a component.
+We are going to take on the perspective of [UI as an implementation detail]().
+That means

 Let us imagine we get what we need from Overmind in a component: